How to Make Lox

 How to make it

-- Rinse and dry salmon by patting with paper towels.
+- Rinse and dry salmon by patting it with paper towels.

 - Mix salt and sugar in a bowl.

-- Lay plastic wrap in container large enough to hold salmon, laying it flat large plastic storage container of even a rectangular glass baking dish work well.
+- Lay plastic wrap in a container large enough to hold salmon; laying it flat in a large plastic storage container or even a rectangular glass baking dish works well.
 Sprinkle salt & sugar on plastic.
 Top with salmon.
-Add remaining salt & sugar to the top of the salmon.
+Add the remaining salt & sugar to the top of the salmon.
+Cover the top of the filet with more plastic wrap.

-Place something flat over the top of salmon and weight it down.
+Place something flat over the top of the salmon and weigh it down.
 Place in the fridge and let it cure for 2 days.

 When you take the salmon out of the refrigerator, unwrap it.
 Then rinse the salmon very well.

-Once the salmon is rinsed, slice with a filet knife across the salmon into very thin slices.
-(Knife should be parallel to your cutting board.)
+Once the salmon is rinsed, dry it with more paper towel again.
+Slice it with a filet knife across the salmon into very thin slices.
+(Hold your knife parallel to your cutting board.)

 If you don’t have a filet knife, you can also dice the cured salmon.